-I was volunteering in the Ficha Uchi Campaign sometimes back, it is an organization which helps underprivileged kids by providing them with decent school uniforms, I really loved the course and I was happy to be a part of it.
+I was volunteering in the Ficha Uchi Campaign sometimes back; it is an organization which helps underprivileged kids by providing them with decent school uniforms.
+I really loved the course and was happy to be a part of it.

-I am very passionate about Epic Jewelry and entrepreneurship and I would love to pave the way for other young women to get into entrepreneurship and pursue their dreams as it is very fulfilling
+I am very passionate about Epica Jewelry and entrepreneurship.
+I would love to pave the way for other young women to enter entrepreneurship and pursue their dreams, as it is very fulfilling.

 What drove you to start your own business in 2015?

-I wasn’t happy in the job I was doing and I resigned and pursued my passion, jewelry with an African touch and that’s the best decision I have ever made in my life
+I wasn’t happy with the job I was doing, and I resigned and pursued my passion, jewellery with an African touch, and that’s the best decision I have ever made in my life.

 What does success mean to you?